The 2017 Next Challenge Grant is open for applications and donations

 - Help: from me, if you want it

 - Plus: special pots of money available for cycling, environmentally sustainability, France and filming your adventure

 Anyone can apply.

-However, we are particularly interested in people who haven’t done much of this sort of thing before.
+However, I’m particularly interested in people who haven’t done much of this sort of thing before.

 Your trip should be: